ahmed0magdy/ecommerce-angular-based/README.md

 - about page some information about the store.
 - Can register with his (email. username, password, image, gender).
 - Can view [products page and profile] on login.
-- Products page
+- view Products page
 - Search by name.
 - View all products.
 - Add products to his cart.
 - View added products and checkout to make order.
-- Profile
-- View his own info.
+- View user own info.
 - Edit his own info.
 - View his orders (accepted, rejected, pending).
 - Cancel order if pending.